 Noe School’s staff sat aghast.
 Nobody said a thing.

-“Anyway, to avoid confusion, this thing I’m banning has many phonics sounds and is found fifth in your dictionary.
-From this day forward, no individual in this school can say any word containing that mark, look at it in any book, or put it in writing.
-You will omit that symbol totally from your vocabulary, in your classrooms, in our hallways, and on our playground.”
+“From this day forward, no individual in this school can say any word containing that mark, look at it in any book, or put it in writing,” Principal Ouia said.
+“You will omit that symbol totally from your vocabulary, in your classrooms, in our hallways, and on our playground.”

-taught at Noe School for six months and usually didn’t say much among this group.
-But now, surprisingly, Miss Avocado burst out, “But this is ridiculous!
-How impractical!
-How could cutting that particular non-consonant possibly bring about any financial savings to this school?
-In my opinion, sir, your proposal sounds totally nutty.”
+Until now, Miss Anastasia Avocado, Room Four’s instructor, had said nothing.
+This young woman had only taught at Noe School for six months and didn’t talk much among this staff.
+But now, surprisingly, Miss Avocado stood and said, “This is absurd, Principal Ouia!
+So impractical!
+How could avoiding that common non-consonant possibly cut our costs?
+In my opinion, sir, your proposal sounds totally nuts.”